What is Educational Choice?

 Kentucky families can utilize a 529 Account to save money for educational expenses.
 These savings accounts grow over time free from state and federal taxes.
 For many years, this program was focused on college savings; but recently expanded to include K-12 expenses, including the cost of tuition.
 These programs are beneficial but can be challenging to utilize for lower-income families who may not have the capacity to save.
 You can learn more about 529 Accounts by clicking here.

 Charter schools are public schools created by school districts or other authorized entities that typically operate independent of a traditional public school district.
 Kentucky passed a law in 2017 that authorized the creation of charter schools.
-However, the law remains unfunded and therefore no charter schools have opened in the Commonwealth.
+However, the law was unfunded and no charter schools were formed in the years that followed.
+This will soon change with the passage of legislation in 2022 that funds charter schools and mandates the formation of at least two charter schools in Louisville and Northern Kentucky by fall of 2024.
 Learn more about charters here.